etmoore/node-workshop/w1/lessons/01-js_review.md

 - Everything else is an object, which contains properties.
 Primitives are just value; they do not have any properties.
 That said, the `number`, `string`, and `boolean` primitives do have object versions (called reference types), with properties, as well: `Number`, `String`, `Boolean.`

 > **NOTE:** For more on JavaScript primitives, check out [The Secret Life of JavaScript Primitives](https://javascriptweblog.wordpress.com/2010/09/27/the-secret-life-of-javascript-primitives/).
+**Notes from The Secret Life of JavaScript Primitives**:
+* JS will coerce primitives into objects so that you can access properties like `length`
+* However, you cannot assign properties to primitives like you can objects.

 ### Reference Types